Future bright for Iowa City West's Logan Cook

 Added Marv Cook: “The one thing you can’t teach is effort, and she’ll always give you good effort.
 Right now she’s spending more time in the weight room, really trying to get stronger.
 That’s a part she knows she needs to get better at, but she’s willing to do all those things.”

 Cook scored 16 in West’s 60-54 win over No. 13 Southeast Polk to advance to the state tournament.
-She and the Women of Troy open against No. 6 Waukee (18-4) in the quarterfinals Wednesday at 6:45 p.m. at the Wells Fargo Center.
+She and the Women of Troy open against No. 6 Waukee (18-4) in the quarterfinals Wednesday at 6:45 p.m. at Wells Fargo Arena.

 Matthew Bain covers preps, recruiting and the Hawkeyes for the Iowa City Press-Citizen, Des Moines Register and HawkCentral.
 Contact him at mbain@gannett.com and follow him on Twitter @MatthewBain_.